GerhardOfRivia/GerhardOfRivia.github.io/_posts/2017-4-1-Python-and-JSON.md

 ---
 layout: posts
-excerpt: python and dealing with json
+excerpt: In work I have moved from being a java developer to a python developer.
+I have had to work with json and python and dealing with json a lot so.
+Here is step one in learning python and json.
+I do enjoy working with json in python.
 ---

 **Environment**